PCBMay is a professional multilayer PCB boards manufacturer in China, who provides many different types of multilayer PCBs for you.

 The copper is pre-connected to the same laminate portion after the PCB design is printed on the laminate and used as the PCB structure.

 The copper is then etched to display the blueprint of the earlier edition.
-Then, a photo-sensitive film called resist is covers a laminate panel.
+Then, a photo-sensitive film called resist is covered a laminate panel.

 The resistance is made of a layer of photo-resistive chemicals that hardens when exposed to ultraviolet light.
 It enables the developers to precisely match the position of blueprint images with those printed to the photoresist.